vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 echo '{ "presets": ["es2015"] }' > .babelrc
 {% endhighlight %}

+Once this is setup, all you need to do it to link the output js file to your app to use all the ES6 goodness.

 #### Using Prepros
 Prepos is a wonderful GUI application that eases the build process by doing various compilation and preprocessing tasks.
 As per their [website](https://prepros.io), it is a tool to compile LESS, Sass, Compass, Stylus, Jade and much more with automatic CSS prefixing, It comes with built in server for cross browser testing.
 Built using Github's Electron framework, the same thing that powers VSCode and Atom editor, Prepros provides a sleek UI.
 It runs on Windows, Mac OS X and Linux.
 So it is a cross platform tool and I have tried it and it is wonderful.

-Prepros is **free for evaluation without time limits** but continued use should be by purchasing a licence.
+Prepros is **free for evaluation without time limits** but continued use should be by purchasing a license to support the developer.
 Using it is pretty straight forward.
 You open the project in Prepros by dragging your project folder into it or by opening through the menu.
 Once your project is added, you'll be able to see the files as follows:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/neoelemento/26224672463/in/dateposted/" title="Prepros_001"><img src="https://farm8.staticflickr.com/7463/26224672463_94e087e520_b.jpg" width="100%"  alt="Prepros_001"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>